cybrairai/okonomi/README.md

 # CYBs internsystem (backend)

+## Archived

+As of August 2024, this repository has been replaced by a new implementation of cyb.no.

+## Introduksjon
 Dette prosjektet tilbyr en rekke tjenester til hjelp for Cybernetisk Selskab.
 I hovedsak tilbyr dette prosjektet kun et API, som brukes av blant annet https://github.com/cybernetisk/internsystem-frontend.